-- 3. (1) The Governor may make a final designation of a person for the purposes of this Schedule if the United Nations Security Council has advised that measures should be taken in relation to a person because of the risks of terrorist activities being carried on by that person. - (2) The Governor may also make a final designation of a person for the purposes of this Schedule- - (a) if he reasonably believes- - (i) that the person is or has been involved in terrorist activity; - (ii) that the person is owned or controlled directly or indirectly by a person within subsubsubparagraph (i); or - (iii) that the person is acting on behalf of or at the direction of a person within subsubsubparagraph (i); and - (b) he considers that it is necessary for purposes connected with protecting members of the public from terrorism that financial restrictions should be applied in relation to the person. - (3) For the purposes of this Schedule involvement in terrorist activity means any one or more of the following-
+- 3. (1) The Governor may, for purposes of this Schedule - (a) make a final designation of a person if the United Nations Security Council has advised that measures should be taken in relation to a person because of the risks of terrorist activities being carried on by that person; or - (b) propose to the United Nations Security Council that a final designation should be made in relation to a person because of the risks of terrorist activities being carried on by that person. - (2) The Governor may also make a final designation of a person for the purposes of this Schedule-

-- (a) the commission, preparation or instigation of acts of terrorism; - (b) conduct that facilitates the commission, preparation or instigation of such acts, or that is intended to do so; - (c) conduct that gives support or assistance to persons who are known or believed by the person concerned to be involved in conduct falling within subsubparagraph (a) or (b). - (4) It is immaterial whether the acts of terrorism in question are specific acts of terrorism or acts of terrorism generally.
+- (a) if he reasonably believes- - (i) that the person is or has been involved in terrorist activity; - (ii) that the person is owned or controlled directly or indirectly by a person within subsubsubparagraph (i); or - (iii) that the person is acting on behalf of or at the direction of a person within subsubsubparagraph (i); and - (b) he considers that it is necessary for purposes connected with protecting members of the public from terrorism that financial restrictions should be applied in relation to the person. - (3) For the purposes of this Schedule involvement in terrorist activity means any one or more of the following- - (a) the commission, preparation or instigation of acts of terrorism; - (b) conduct that facilitates the commission, preparation or instigation of such acts, or that is intended to do so; - (c) conduct that gives support or assistance to persons who are known or believed by the person concerned to be involved in conduct falling within subsubparagraph (a) or (b). - (4) It is immaterial whether the acts of terrorism in question are specific acts of terrorism, terrorist financing or acts of terrorism generally.